This website uses cookies to ensure you get the best experience

 A VR park can range in size from 300 to 1000 square meters and includes several zones, where both individual and group gaming spaces can be found.
 The revenue structure of a VR park resembles the model of a family entertainment center: the variety of services allows for attracting a broad audience.
 Our park has three types of gaming zones: large 10×10 meter arenas, compact 5×5 meter arenas, and VR attractions.

 VR attractions are dynamic platforms that create the effect of overloads during turns and sharp maneuvers, synchronizing movements with the virtual reality displayed in the headset.
-Thanks to this combination of technologies, visitors get truly vivid and unforgettable experiences.
+This combination of technologies provides visitors with truly vivid and unforgettable experiences.

-The attraction zone should be located at the entrance to the VR park, as it effectively attracts customers.
-The optimal number of VR attractions is at least four.
-We have confirmed this through our own experience: we initially installed two attractions at the entrance to the ANVIO park in the Central Children’s Store in Moscow, later adding three more and noticing a significant improvement in performance.
-Attractions work better in a group, creating an atmosphere of fun and variety.
-Their high profitability is due to the average game duration of 5−10 minutes, making attractions leaders in revenue per unit of time.
+The attraction zone should be positioned near the entrance to the VR park, as it effectively draws in customers.
+The optimal number of VR attractions is at least four, a conclusion we’ve reached based on our own experience.
+Initially, we installed two attractions at the entrance to one of our parks, later adding three more, which resulted in a significant improvement in performance.
+Attractions perform better when grouped together, creating an atmosphere of fun and variety.
+Their high profitability comes from the short game duration—typically 5 to 10 minutes—making them leaders in revenue per unit of time.

 The standard VR park setup also includes a reception area for the administrator.
-This is where customers can pay for their games, ask questions, get information about prices, gaming formats, events, and visitation rules.
+This is where customers can pay for their game sessions, ask questions, get information about prices, gaming formats, events, and visitation rules.

-Don’t forget about lockers for storing valuables, clothing storage cabinets, and a waiting area where visitors can comfortably spend time before their game, while parents accompanying children can conveniently wait for the session to finish, observing the process.
-Additionally, we recommend having at least one lounge area for 12−16 people, which will serve as a venue for events.
-With proper organization and the launch of appropriate advertising campaigns, at least 30% of the park’s revenue comes from hosting birthday parties and corporate events.
+Don't forget to include lockers for storing valuables, clothing storage cabinets, and a waiting area where visitors can relax before their game.
+This space is also convenient for parents accompanying children, as they can comfortably wait while observing the gaming process.
+Additionally, we recommend having at least one lounge area for 12−16 people, which can serve as a venue for events.
+With proper organization and targeted advertising campaigns, at least 30% of the park’s revenue can come from hosting birthday parties and corporate events.

 Example of a financial model calculation for a VR park